globalenvtech/get_manuals/get_manuals/merge_therm_geom.md

 :align: center
 ```

 - This is a ~300,000 point clouds.
-I ran it on my workstation and it took ~xx mins.
+I ran it on my workstation and it took ~34 mins.

 ```{image} _static/merge_therm_geom/diagram16.png
 :width: 100%